brianglass/anastasis/files/presanctified.md

 When the moment for the service arrives, after the ekphonesis

-For yours is the kingdomÂ… ** **by the Priest at the beginning of the 9th Hour, the Deacon joins the Priest and they go and make a metania to the Superior, or to his stall.
+For yours is the kingdom… ** **by the Priest at the beginning of the 9th Hour, the Deacon joins the Priest and they go and make a metania to the Superior, or to his stall.
 Then, going to the middle of the church, they make three bows, saying,**

 Through the prayers of our holy Fathers, Lord Jesus Christ our God, have mercy on us.